GoboSource Product & Service FAQ

 Has a better focus uniformity than larger image diameter.

-Projects the max. possible image size.
+Projects the maximum possible image size.

 Disadvantage